rcverse/Another-Noun-Phrase-Extractor/README.md

     "max_length": 5,
     "accept_pronouns": False,
     "structure_filters": ["compound", "appositive"],
-    "log_level": "DEBUG",
-    "log_dir": "dir/to/your/log", # Save logs to a file instead of console "newline_breaks": False,
+    "newline_breaks": False,
     "spacy_model": "lg",         # Use 'lg' spaCy model for this extraction "benepar_model": "default"   # Use default Benepar model for this extraction